Han Purple and Han Blue – Color in Ancient China

 “For hundreds of years in ancient China, Han purple stood alone as a vivid pigment coveted worldwide.
 The privilege of wearing and bestowing Han purple reflected imperial China's economic power, technological innovation, and sophisticated chemical expertise” – Finn, P. (2017).
 Why Purple Disappeared From Ancient China.
 JSTOR Daily.

 Han purple is not only a mesmerizing color widely used in art throughout history, but as scientists discovered, it has fluorescent properties.
 When exposed to an LED light, it emits powerful rays of light in the near-infrared range.
-Additionally, quantum physicists from Stanford, Los Alamos National Laboratory, and the Institute for Solid State Physics (University of ) reported that when Han purple is exposed to extreme and a high magnetic field, the chemical structure of the pigment enters a new state called the quantum critical point, in which the three-dimensional material “loses” a dimension.
+Additionally, quantum physicists from Stanford, Los Alamos National Laboratory, and the Institute for Solid State Physics (University of ) reported that when Han purple is exposed to extreme cold and a high magnetic field, the chemical structure of the pigment enters a new state called the quantum critical point, in which the three-dimensional material “loses” a dimension.

-Ancient “Multi-Dimensional Paint” Found In China? ⬇️
+Ancient “Multi-Dimensional ” Found In China? ⬇️

 hqdefault-12